-worsened in many countries as vulnerable aroups became increasingly vulnerable and the gib and 65% of the graduate class number of displaced persons have already been hired as well. continued to increase.
+act worse in many countries as vulnerable aroups became increasingly vulnerable and the number of displaced persons continued to increase.
 Despite the ever-changing contexts the teams at the IECD were able to adapt and persevere with their missions.
 We were able to continue with our actions for our beneficiaries thanks to the use of innovative ideas.

-deterioration of the socioeconomic situation, the IECD and its partners innovated.
-The launch of an on-site school has allowed us to launch to make up for the lack of skills in very small and small enterprises that had suffered.
+IN LEBANON, faced with a deterioration of the socioeconomic situation, the IECD and its partners innovated.
+The launch of an on-site school has allowed us to launch new vocational training courses to make up for the lack of skills in 3 trades.
+Solutions were offered to very small and small enterprises that had suffered.
 The social enterprises in electric trades deployed solar panel equipment to deal with the daily issue of power.

 IN THAILAND the health crisis forced the HCTC hospitality and catering centre to adapt.
-As well as focusing on more local tourism an 'Objective: Employment; plan were launched in collaboration with professionals from the industry, allowing former and
+As well as focusing on more local tourism an 'Objective: collaboration with professionals from the industry, allowing former and beneficiaries of our initiatives.

 In 2021 the socio-economic situation current students to get personalised help in order to find a job.
-Thus 100% of formers students were able to find
+Thus 100% of formers students were able to find a job and 65% of the outgoing crop of graduates have already been hired as well